dkouatch/ASSERT/README.md

 # ASSERT: A Software Suite for Earth-systems Regression Testing
 ### About
-This repository showcases my work during the summer of 2023 on ASSERT during my internship with Science Systems and Applications, Inc as a Software Developer Engineer.
-The two main portions of the repository are my [presentation document](./ASSERT_Prez.pptx) and the [code](./assert/) I developed.
+This repository showcases my work during the summer of 2023 on ASSERT during my internship with Science Systems and Applications, Inc. as a Software Developer Engineer.
+The two main portions of the repository are my [presentation](./ASSERT_Prez.pdf) and the [code](./assert/) I developed.

 I was part of the [Advanced Software Technology Group](https://astg.pages.smce.nasa.gov/website/) (ASTG), a subdivision of the [NASA Center for Climate Solutions](https://www.nccs.nasa.gov) (NCCS) at NASA Goddard Space Flight Center.